aaron777collins/MinecraftDatapackLanguage/docs/_docs/python-bindings.md

     print("Complete example pack built successfully!")
 ```

-The Python API provides a powerful, flexible way to create Minecraft datapacks with full support for the JavaScript-style MDL language features including the new explicit scope system.
+The Python bindings provide a powerful, flexible way to create Minecraft datapacks with full support for the MDL language features including the explicit scope system.